 My teaching was based on my personal experiences, as well research and reading I had done, but I had the sense that there was something missing.
 I noticed that most sex educators develop their classes by watching other teachers and using the same tools, without always understanding the practices that create optimal learning for adults.
 I recognized that I was no exception to this observation, so I decided to find other ways to teach.

 Eventually, I went back to school and received my doctorate in Adult Sexuality Education from the Union Institute and University.
 My dissertation explored the application of adult education principles to the connections between sexuality, spirituality and shame.
 I’m also certified as a Sexuality Educator by the American Association of Sexuality Educators, Counselors and Therapists.
+In 2013, I left Good Vibrations to promote my book, The Ultimate Guide to Prostate Pleasure and build my sex & relationship practice.

-Since then, I have taught classes for medical and mental health professionals, non-profit agency service providers, hotline volunteers, and many organization, communities and social groups.
+Over the course of my career, I have taught classes for medical and mental health professionals, non-profit agency service providers, hotline volunteers, and many organization, communities and social groups.
 As a sexologist, I offer compassionate, non-judgmental information and opportunities to explore attitudes, beliefs and values around sexuality.
 I also provide trainings and workshops about a wide range of sexual practices based both on clinical research and my extensive experience with thousands of individuals.

-In addition to my sexuality workshops and in-service trainings, I offers classes and consultations on adult education and its application to any topic.
+In addition to my sexuality workshops and in-service trainings, I offer classes and consultations on adult education and its application to any topic.
 My seminars model the processes of effective teaching and can help anyone integrate the principles and practices of adult education into their teaching style.
 I especially enjoy teaching sex educators how to create, teach, and evaluate amazing workshops that help spread sexual health and information.

 I invite you to read my blog, which has plenty of articles about sex-positivity, adult education, my thoughts on sexuality, and other topics.
 I welcome comments, as well as direct messages.
 You can also follow me on Twitter, Facebook, and Google+.
 If you have any questions about my work or about sexuality, please feel free to get in touch.
 I am also available for speaking engagements, conference presentations, and workshops.